 Why vague answers matter

-A vendor that can answer these questions specifically and in writing is telling you something useful about how seriously they treat data handling generally.
+A vendor that can answer these questions specifically and in writing is telling you something useful about how seriously they treat data handling generally, and our Claude AI review for Australian business is one example of what that looks like in practice.
 A vendor that responds with general reassurance rather than specifics ('we take security seriously,' 'your data is safe with us') without answering the actual location questions is also telling you something, just not what they intend.
 Treat evasiveness on location questions as a data point in itself, not a formality to skip past.

 Where this fits with your Privacy Act obligations